 The right ventricle is a heart chamber responsible for pumping deoxygenated blood to the lungs.

-The right ventricle is one of four of the heart’s chambers located in the lower left portion of the heart below the right atrium and opposite the left ventricle.
+The right ventricle is one of four of the heart’s chambers and is located in the lower right portion of the heart below the right atrium and opposite the left ventricle.

 As deoxygenated blood flows into the right atrium, it passes through the tricuspid valve and into the right ventricle, which pumps the blood up through the pulmonary valve and through the pulmonary artery and to the lungs.

 Right side heart failure is a condition when the right side of the heart can no longer pump blood efficiently.
 It’s also known as congestive heart failure because as the right side of the heart loses it strength, blood can back up or become congested.

 Arrhythmogenic right ventricular dysplasia is a rare genetic defect where the right ventricle’s muscle is replaced with fat and scar tissue.
 This can lead to a rapid heartbeat and other serious problems.